-- 1. the financial statements and notes comply with the Australian Accounting Standards; - 2. the financial statements and notes comply with the reporting guidelines of the General Manager; - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - 4. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - 5. during the financial year to which this general purpose financial report relates and since the end of the year: - i) meetings of the Executive Board were held in accordance with the rules of the organisation; and - ii) the financial affairs of the reporting unit have been managed in accordance with rules of the organisation; and - iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; - iv) no information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act; and - v) no orders have been made for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act: - 6.
+- 1. the financial statements and notes comply with the Australian Accounting Standards; - the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - 4. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - 5. during the financial year to which the GPFR relates and since the end of the year: - i) meetings of the Executive Board were held in accordance with the rules of the organisation; and - ii) the financial affairs of the reporting unit have been managed in accordance with rules of the organisation; and - iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; - iv) no information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act; and - v) no orders have been made for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act; - 6.
 No revenue has been derived from undertaking recovery of wages activity during the reporting period.